h5py/h5py/docs/high/file.rst

     'ros3'
         Allows read only access to HDF5 files on S3.
 Keywords:

-        version:
-          Virtual file driver version.
-Default is 1.

-        authenticate:
-           Flag TRUE or FALSE whether or not requests are to be authenticated with the AWS4 algorithm.
-If TRUE, `aws_region`, `secret_id`, and `secret_key` must be populated.
-If FALSE (default), those three components are unused.
-Default is 0.

         aws_region:
           Name of the AWS "region" of the host, e.g. "us-east-1".
 Default is ''.